PaulBratslavsky/epic-next-course-blog/002-lesson/README.md

 Text -> Short Text -> text
 Boolean -> isExternal

-note: for isExternal in advanced setting change default value to be set to false.
+Note: for isExternal in the advanced setting, change the default value to be set to false.

 Let's go ahead and add them now.

 ![06-adding-link-fields](./images/06-adding-link-fields.gif)

-Finally let's go back to our **Hero Section** component and add our newly created **Link** component.
+Finally, please return to our **Hero Section** component and add our newly created **Link** component.

 ![07-adding-link-component](./images/07-adding-link-component.gif)

-The following completed fields in our **Hero Section** component should look like the following.
+The completed fields in our **Hero Section** component should look like the following:

 ![08-hero-section-fields](./images/08-hero-section-fields.png)